The Intersection of UX and Design: Where Form Meets Function

 When marketers talk about UX, conversation tends to revolve around how we want customers to experience our website.
 Within those conversations, much of the burden is placed on design — how a visitor will react to the look, feel and layout of a site.

-But UX goes beyond good visuals and clever design.
+But good UX goes beyond impressive visuals and clever design.

 In digital marketing, UX is a whole dynamic that considers the cause and effect of every possible point at which a consumer may interact with your brand.
 These individual interactions, added up, become the experience a user has with your brand.